Ah, cruising the canals of Amsterdam, sipping on a biertje on an Amsterdam terrace, and tiptoeing among the tulips. What a vacation!

-But wait: want to video call your Mum back home and show her the sights?
+But wait: what if you want to video call your mum back home and show her the sights?
 Oh, and what about posting that picture on your Instagram Story?
-Internet, wherefore art thou!
+Where are you when I need you, internet?!

-Sure, you can rely on unsecured WiFi hotspots, spend a stack on an international data plan from your home country, or spend precious holiday time hunting down a Dutch SIM card — or you can sign up for an eSIM before you even catch your flight.
+Sure, you can rely on unsecured WiFi hotspots, spend a stack on an international data plan from your home country, and waste precious holiday time hunting down a Dutch SIM card — or you can sign up for an eSIM before you even catch your flight.

 But what is an eSIM, where can you get one, and more importantly: how can it help solve your internet problems while abroad?